Compensate-Operations/compensate-challenge/README.md

         [-min_long_term_percent=<value>]    Minimum percentage of long term projects to be bought, defaults to 0
 ```

-For example, if have 1000 unit of money and you would like to optimize the plan for 30 years, distribute the risk to four continents, and make sure that the purchase plan contains at least 10% percentage of medium term and 30% percentage of long term carbon removal:
+For example, if you have 1000 units of money and you would like to optimize the plan for 30 years, distribute the risk to four continents, and make sure that the purchase plan contains at least 10% medium term and 30% long term carbon removal targets:

 ```
 $ myapp -file input.json -target output.json -money=1000 -target_years=30 -min_continents=4 -min_medium_term_percent=10 -min_long_term_percent=30
 ```

-Exported JSON file should contain the list of optimal selected projects and amount of credits to be bought.
-There should also be the solution of C02 removed as cumulative yearly report.
-Following example describes the format of this JSON file (this is not a correct answer for the example input.json):
+The exported JSON file should contain the list of selected optimal projects and the amount of credits to be bought.
+There should also be the resulting CO2 removed as a cumulative yearly report.
+The following example describes the format of this JSON file (this is not a correct answer for the example input.json):

 ```
 export.json